-Qualified Dividend Income.
-Subject to certain limitations, a dividend paid to an D. individual shareholder from either a domestic corporation or a "qualified foreign corporation" is subject to tax at the reduced rates applicable to certain capital gains.
-Section 1(h)(1) of the Code generally provides that a taxpayer's net capital gain is generally subject to a maximum tax rate of 15 percent (or zero percent in the case of certain taxpayers).
-For this purpose, net capital gain means net capital gain increased by "qualified dividend income".
-188 Qualified dividend income means dividends received during the taxable year from domestic corporations and "qualified foreign corporations."
+further reduced (but not below zero) by the amount of gain that an individual taxpayer treats as investment income for purposes of determining the investment interest limitation.
+Net capital gain means net capital gain increased by "qualified dividend income".
+198

+Qualified dividend income means dividends received during the taxable year from domestic corporations and "qualified foreign corporations."
 Subject to certain exceptions, a qualified foreign corporation is any foreign corporation that is either (i) incorporated in a possession of the United States, or (ii) eligible for benefits of a comprehensive income tax treaty with the United States which Treasury determines is satisfactory for this purpose and which includes an exchange of information program.
-190 Subject to the same exceptions, a foreign corporation that does not satisfy either of these two tests is treated as a qualified foreign corporation with respect to any dividend paid by such corporation if the stock with respect to which such dividend is paid is readily tradable on an established securities market in the United States.
-191 A qualified foreign corporation does not include any foreign corporation which for the taxable year of the corporation in which the dividend was paid, or the preceding taxable year, is a passive foreign investment company.
-192
+Subject to the same exceptions, a foreign corporation that does not satisfy either of these two tests is treated as a qualified foreign corporation with respect to any dividend paid by such corporation if the stock with respect to which such dividend is paid is readily tradable on an established securities market in the United States.
+A qualified foreign corporation does not include any foreign corporation which for the taxable year of the corporation in which the dividend was paid, or the preceding taxable year, is a passive foreign investment company.

-The Revenue Service has announced that, for taxable years beginning on or after January 1, 2003, common or ordinary stock, or an American depositary receipt in respect of such stock, is considered readily tradable on an established securities market in the United States if it
+The Revenue Service has announced that, for taxable years beginning on or after January 1, 2003, common or ordinary stock, or an American depositary receipt in respect of such stock, is considered readily tradable on an established securities market in the United States if it is listed on a national securities exchange that is registered under section 6 of the Securities Exchange Act of 1934203 or on the Nasdaq Stock Market.
+Treasury and the IRS are continuing to consider, for future years, the treatment of dividends with respect to stock listed only in a

-185I.R.C. § 1212(b)(1)
+198I.R.C. § 1(h)(11)(A).